pjb-asl/event-sauce/tests/README.md

 # Event Test Scenarios

+## Event change identification testing...a.k.a Sequencing

+### Scenario ec.01

+The new event is confirmed as different to the previous event

+### Scenario ec.02

+The new event is confirmed as the same as the previous event

+### Scenario ec.03

+The next event is confirmed as being the same as the new event

+## Event order testing...

+### Scenario eo.01

+The previous event (compared to the supplied event) is retrieved from the events list

 ## Event sequence testing....

 ### Scenario es.01

-This is the first event observed for the entity and therefore there is no previous status aggregation/summary.
-This assumes the aggregate rules for creating one have been fulfilled.
+This is the first event observed for the entity and therefore needs to be recorded.

 ### Scenario es.02

 This is the second event observed and the events have arrived in order.
-The event needs to be recorded and the new aggregate calculated.
-This assumes the aggregate rules for creating one have been fulfilled.
+The event needs to be recorded.

 ### Scenario es.03

 This is the third event observed and the events have arrived in order.
-The event needs to be recorded and the new aggregate calculated.
-This assumes the aggregate rules for creating one have been fulfilled.
+The event needs to be recorded.

 ### Scenario es.04

 This is the third event observed and the events have arrived out of order.
 The third event recieved is actually the second event when ordered.
-The event needs to be recorded and the old aggregate needs removing and two new ones adding.
-This assumes the aggregate rules for creating one have been fulfilled.
+The event needs to be recorded.

 ### Scenario es.05

 This is the second event observed and the events have arrived out of order.
 The second event recieved is actually the first event when ordered.
-The event needs to be recorded and the original aggregate needs removing and two new ones adding.
-This assumes the aggregate rules for creating one have been fulfilled.
+The event needs to be recorded.

+### Scenario es.06

+This is the third event observed and the events have arrived out of order.
+The third event recieved is actually the second event when ordered.
+The event needs to be recorded.
+The third event in the sorted list isn't different to the second and therefore needs to be deleted.

-## Event aggregation trigger testing...
+## Event aggregation trigger testing...a.k.a.
+Summarising - TODO!!!!

 ### Scenario at.01